Eleanor Smeal: Political activism

 Smeal joined the National Organization for Women (NOW) in 1970 and served as president from 1977 to 1982 and again from 1985 to 1987.
 During this time, in 1986, she led the first national pro-choice march, which drew over 100,000 activists to Washington, DC.

 After leaving NOW in 1987, Smeal saw a need for a new feminist organization that combined research, educational outreach, and political action.
 A 1986 Newsweek/Gallup poll reported that 56% of women in the US self-identify as feminists.
 Smeal reconciled her vision of a new feminist organization and the task of empowering women and men who support equity by cofounding the Feminist Majority Foundation in 1987.

 Several legislative measures bear Smeal's imprint including the Free Access to Clinic Entrances legislation (influenced by Madsen v.
 Women's Health Center) that President Bill Clinton signed into law in 1994, the unsuccessful attempt to defeat Proposition 209 in California, the Pregnancy Discrimination Act, the Equal Credit Act, the Civil Rights Restoration Act, the Violence Against Women Act, the Freedom of Access to Clinic Entrances Act, the Civil Rights Act of 1991 and the unsuccessful 1970s and 1980s fight to ratify the Equal Rights Amendment.

+She describes why she feels called to fight for equality in a 1995 interview with Babara Koeppel:"And I think you affect your own moral well-being in the process.
+It's like, if I step over a body that is lying in the street, I have not helped that person who needed my help, but I have just as surely lost a part of my own humanity.
+Eventually, you become numb to human suffering.
+Those of us in the abused classes do the most pushing, but there are no winners in this kind of thing.
+It should not be a divisive thing; no one should feel threatened.
+The appeal is to all people.
+We should all rise."